Luxxy-GF/stats-bot/readme.md

 # stats-bot
 This script hosts a discord bot to get data from the host for https://github.com/Luxxy-GF/Linux-Stats and display the stats

+### Note
+this is using discord.js v12 this verison is not supported by discord.js i not looking to upgrade to discord.js v13 if you want to make a pull request for discord.js v13 verison of this bot i will add it to the repo

 ## Getting Started
 These instructions will get the script up and running